Piyu-Pika/intelli-notes/README.md

 - **PIN Reset**: Easily reset your PIN if forgotten, with email verification for added security
 - **Auto-lock**: Locked notes are automatically hidden from the main view
 - **Secure Storage**: Encrypted notes are stored in Firebase Firestore, ensuring data remains protected even if the database is compromised

+## 📋 Todo List Management
+- Create, edit, and delete todo items
+- Mark todos as completed with a checkbox
+- Set reminders for individual todo items
+- Search functionality to quickly find specific todos
+- Swipe-to-delete for easy todo removal
+- Long-press to edit or delete todos
+- AI-powered todo list generation from context
+- Prioritized todo list with time estimates (AI-generated)
+- Local notifications for todo reminders

 ## 🔄 App Updates
 - Now you can check for updates using Firebase Remote Config